class SparseVanka< number >

 true, then they are computed every time the preconditioner is applied.
 This saves some memory, but makes preconditioning very slow.
 Note also, that if the flag is

 M at the time of calling this constructor are used, while if the flag is

 M at the time of preconditioning are used.
 This may lead to different results, obviously, of

 n_threads determines how many threads shall be used in parallel when building the inverses of the diagonal blocks.
 This parameter is ignored if not in multithreaded mode.
-By default, this variable is set to the value of

 template<typename number2 >